braliart/Programacion-competitiva/Find the index of the first occurrence in a string.md

         return p1
 ```
 ## C++
+Beats 100%
 Same solution in c++ but only uses one pointer and the length of needle since it uses substr() method instead of python´s slicing.
+It uses try catch instead of manually checking in the while.

-*¿Why try catch?* if not I had to do multiple if´s and all exception can be catched if the substr() method fails. *Learnings*: catch(...) is used to catch any exception without setting a parameter.
+*¿Why try catch?* if not I had to do multiple if´s and all exception can be catched if the substr() method fails.
+It gets the code cleaner and since exceptions are rare it doesnt impact too much on time performance, yet it affects space performance. *Learnings*: catch(...) is used to catch any exception without setting a parameter.
 ```c++
 class Solution {
 public: